HMS Prince of Wales heads out of Rosyth ahead of her arrival in Portsmouth later this year

 A combination of calm windless day, along with a low tide to allow passage under the bridges, is precisely what is needed.

-Nine tug boats make their way into the dock, ready to guide the massive ship out of a space just 40m wide.
+Tug boats made their way into the dock, ready to guide the massive ship out of a space just 40m wide.

-There is around 1m clearance on either side of the ship, so delicate care is needed in moving the giant vessel out.
+There is around 1m clearance on either side of the ship, so delicate care was needed in moving the giant vessel out.

 Despite such a tight squeeze, Captain Darren Houston was confident of making it out in once piece, as this will be the third time he’ll have done it.